 Under special circumstances, including parental leave, requests for a leave of absence of up to one year may be approved by the Department Chair in consultation with the student's Research Adviser or the Graduate Admissions and Advising Committee.
-Such applications must be filed with the Office of Graduate Studies and Research no later than the last day to register for classes in the term in which the request is made.
-No more than TWO leaves of absence will be approved and such leaves are included in the five year time limit after advancement to candidacy for completion of the degree.
+Such applications must be filed with the Office of Graduate Studies no later than the last day to register for classes in the term in which the request is made.
+No more than two leaves of absence will be approved.
 Only students in good academic standing can be granted a leave of absence.
+Leaves of absence are included in all university time limits for progress through the Ph.D. program, i.e. they do not stop clocks.